Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Sound speed of linear perturbations in GNMDC and CMB anomalies

-In this section, we shall briefly discuss various conceptual issues that arise in the presence of the GNMDC term and also outline our methodology to avoid these issues.
-In particular, we work in the regime of parameter space such that we avoid the problems of gradient instability and superluminal propagation of the scalar perturbations.
+In this section, we shall discuss our approach to avoid the issues associated with the propagation speed of linear perturbations and instabilities that arise in the presence of the GNMDC term.
+In particular, we work in the regime of parameter space such that we avoid the problems like gradient instability and superluminal propagation of the scalar perturbations.